Konloch/Jaxon/README.md

   + `jaxon package console 0.1.0`
   + `jaxon package console 0.1.0 project-name`
 + For a [full list of packages click here](https://github.com/Konloch/Jaxon/tree/master/community-projects)
-+ Use the build scripts to build binaries.
++ Use the build scripts to build binaries
 ### Jaxon JetBrains Tooling (Intellij)
-At some point you're going to want to get Intellij working.
+At some point you're going to want to get Intellij working:
 + If you've already ran `jaxon install`
   + Your JDK will be in {user}/.jaxon/JDK
 + If you haven't done that, just run the following command